setiyadi-ben/Linux-Engineer-Applied-Practice/unfinished-jobs/task-lists.md

 # In Mind:

 <left>
-<li> Set-Up database Replica for Master and Salave configuration
+<li> Creating documentation for database Replica for Master and Slave configuration
 <li>
 </left>